 Law Clerk to the Honorable John L. Coffey, United States Court of Appeals for the Seventh Circuit

 Marquette University Law School/J.D., summa cum laude, 1984

 Marquette University/B.S., Accounting, cum laude, 1980

-John has served on the Board of Directors for the Skylight Music Theatre, Inc. since 2008 and was President in 2014.
-He is also currently serving on the Board of Directors for the Wisconsin Equal Justice Fund, Inc. (President in 2012).
-He served on the Board of Directors for the Benedict Center, Inc. from 1992 to 2000 (President from 1998 to 2000).
+John serves on the Board of Directors for the Wisconsin Equal Justice Fund, Inc. and was its President in 2012.
+John also served on the Board of Directors for the Skylight Music Theatre, Inc. from 2008 to 2017 and was its President in 2014.
+John also served on the Board of Directors for the Benedict Center, Inc. from 1992 to 2000 and was its President from 1998 to 2000.